piXelicidio/PolyChat/README.md

 # PolyChat
-Support and Community - DenysAlmaral.com
+Support and Community by Denys Almaral